ApocalypseCalculator/AutoAds/README.md

 - A (preferably latest) version of Chrome of other Chromium browsers such as Microsoft Edge, Brave, Opera etc.
 This will *not* work on Safari or Firefox.
-- (recommended) A Windows machine.
-This uses powershell to run a .NET command for selecting your current Chromium installation.
+- A Windows machine.
+Support will be added for MacOS/Linux later.
-If you do not have one you'll have to manually enter the Chromium executable location.
+- Half a brain cell and the ability to follow instructions.

 NOTE: if you are using the basic Chromium, it may not be able to play back video.